Kernix13/markdown-cheatsheet/README.md

 ### Tasks

 You can create what looks like checkboxes and display completed tasks with a checkmark.
 It takes the form of an unordered list with the first characters being a set of square brackets which **_MUST_** have a space in them.
-For a completed task, add either a lower or uppercase "X" and make sure there are no spaces in the brackets:
+For a completed task, add either a lower or uppercase "X" and make sure there are **_NO_** spaces in the brackets:

 - [ ] Incomplete _task_
 - [x] Completed **task**